 This series of Project Upland hunting dog breed profiles focuses on the hunting characteristics that set one breed apart from another, understanding that within a breed individual dogs may vary in temperament, conformation, instincts and abilities.
 This particular article focuses on the American Brittany.

-The Brittany spaniel is traced back to the 1500s in France with the breed’s development accelerating in the late 1800s and early 1900s.
-By reputation, these all purpose gun dogs were referred to as a “poachers’ dogs.”
-They didn’t look tall and houndy like most hunting dogs were supposed to look, so game wardens paid no attention to them while their owners – with the help of their dogs’ keen noses and swift retrieving skills – nabbed piles of tasty birds and furred game.
+The Brittany spaniel can be traced back to the 1500s in France.
+The development accelerated in the late 1800s and early 1900s.
+By reputation, these all-purpose gun dogs were referred to as “poachers’ dogs.”
+They didn’t look tall and houndy like most hunting dogs were supposed to look, so game wardens paid no attention to them while their owners—with the help of their dogs’ keen noses and swift retrieving skills—nabbed piles of tasty birds and furred game.

 When Brittanys appeared in the United States, their name changed from the original Epagneul Breton to “Brittany spaniel.
 (The “spaniel” was dropped in 1982.)
 Their popularity in the field trial circuit grew in the 1960s resulting in many American kennels breeding dogs that were longer legged and more athletic runners, changing the Brittany breed standards.
-Subsequently the breed officially split in two – American and French – with the American Brittany now simply known as the Brittany.
+Subsequently the breed officially split in two, American and French.
+The American Brittany is now simply known as the Brittany.

 Hunting style and temperament

 Fun-loving, biddable bird dogs, some American Brittanys come with a hyperdrive speed mode acquired from field trial lines.
 Their range varies from medium to wide.
-They are often referred to as “pocket pointers” because they deliver the search, point, nose and versatile skills of German and English pointing breeds but in a smaller package.
-American Brittanys have strong drive, cooperative nature, and desire to please.
+Some refer to them as “pocket pointers” because they deliver the search, point, nose, and versatile skills of German and English pointing breeds but in a smaller package.
+American Brittanys have strong drive, a cooperative nature, and the desire to please.
 Some tend towards the “soft” side in their inability to take hard correction during training.
 They have been called the clowns of the sporting dog world for their playful, good-natured personality.